ghazlanmattar-code/userstories-project/userstories_user_stories.md

    As a user, I want to view related items on the detail screen so that I can explore more options.
    - Example: A travel app detail screen for a hotel shows nearby attractions and alternative hotels.
    - Why: Enhances user experience by offering contextual suggestions.
+# Persistent Data User Stories

+1. **Login State Persistence**
+   As a user, I want my login state to persist across sessions so that I don’t need to re-enter my details every time.
+   - Example: A banking app automatically logs in verified users unless they log out manually.
+   - Why: Saves time and provides seamless access.

+2. **Save User Preferences**
+   As a user, I want to save my preferences (such as dark mode) so that the app remembers my settings.
+   - Example: A news app remembers the user’s preferred language and font size across sessions.
+   - Why: Improves accessibility and user satisfaction.

+3. **Activity Log Persistence**
+   As an admin, I want user activity logs to persist so that I can track and analyze trends over time.
+   - Example: An educational app stores quiz performance to generate progress reports.
+   - Why: Enables long-term data analysis and user retention strategies.